Survey Design and Analysis

 Students should discuss the survey findings' relevance for policy decisions or recommendations and acknowledge any limitations in sampling, response rate, or methodology.

-Required Submission Materials: The survey instrument as a PDF export from Qualtrics, the raw dataset as an Excel file exported from Qualtrics, and a list of the names of your classmates who did not take the survey.
+Required Submission Materials: The survey instrument as a PDF export from Qualtrics and the raw dataset as an Excel file exported from Qualtrics.
 An AI use statement is required.

 Presentation